puzpuzpuz/blog/clkzcdoqo000i0amr1es04tmn.md

             continue;
         }

-        // We don't want the below loads to bubble up, hence the fence.
-        VarHandle.loadLoadFence();

         // Read the tuple.
         holder.x = (long) VH_X.getOpaque(this);
         holder.y = (long) VH_Y.getOpaque(this);
         holder.z = (long) VH_Z.getOpaque(this);

+        // We don't want the below load to bubble up, hence the fence.
+        VarHandle.loadLoadFence();

         final long currentVersion = (long) VH_VERSION.getAcquire(this);
         if (currentVersion == version) {